This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This family‐owned distance selling pharmacy is in an office building in Nottingham.
-It provides private prescribing and dispensing services to people through its website www.thefamilychemist.co.uk.
-It also sells a small range of medicines and devices through its website.
-The prescriptions for its services are issued by two Pharmacist Independent Prescribers (PIPs).
-The pharmacy does not offer any NHS funded services and its premises are not accessible to members of the public.
+It mainly provides private prescribing and dispensing services to people through its website www.thefamilychemist.co.uk.
+It also has an NHS contract and dispenses a small number of NHS prescriptions.

 Inspection summary findings